|

 inter-channel bias on the GLONASS observables unless every

+receiver is exactly the same.
 Clearly given the same hardware budget,

 you could purchase three to 10 times more X90-receivers than you